 Relative to nylon, polyester carries a lower cost, due to the lower cost of raw materials and production.
 Thus, it is a great option for budget-driven renovations, and it offers good value for the money.
-Polyester carpets are available in almost every price point and quality, offering a vast selection of styles.
+Polyester carpets are available at almost every price point and quality, offering a vast selection of styles.

 The Bottom Line

-For example, a polyester carpet with a high twist and dense construction will outperform a nylon with a lower twist and lower density.
+For example, a polyester carpet with a high twist and dense construction will outperform nylon with a lower twist and lower density.
 There are many different qualities available, so be sure to examine all of the components of the carpet before making your final selection.